Shugyousha/mafsa/README.md

 This section describes the file format used by `Encoder` and `Decoder`.
 You probably will never need to implement this yourself; it's already done for you in this package.

 BuildTrees can be encoded as bytes and then stored on disk or decoded into a MinTree.
 The encoding of a BuildTree is a binary file that is composed of a sequence of words, which is a sequence of big-endian bytes.
-Each word is the same length.
 The file is inspected one word at a time.

+The word length is equal to (in bytes): 1 (the flag byte) + character length (UTF-8 encoding of the unicode point) + pointer length (byte 1 in the header).

 The first word contains file format information.
-Byte 0 is the file version (right now, 1).
-Byte 1 is the word length.
-Byte 2 is the character length.
-Byte 3 is the pointer length.
-The rest of the bytes of the first word are 0s.
+Byte 0 is the file version (right now, 2).
+Byte 1 is the pointer length.
+In the first word specifying the file format, we assume a character lenght of 1 and fill up the rest of the bytes with zeros bytes.

-The word length must be at least 4, and must equal Byte 2 + Byte 3 + 1 (for the flag byte).

-Package smartystreets/mafsa initializes the file with this word:
+Package Shugyousha/mafsa initializes the file with this first word entry by default:

-    []byte{0x01 0x06 0x01 0x04 0x00 0x00}
+    []byte{0x02 0x04 0x00 0x00 0x00 0x00}

-This indicates that using version 1 of the file format, each word is 6 bytes long, each character is 1 byte, and each pointer to another node is 4 bytes.
-This pointer size allows us to encode trees with up to 2^32 (a little over 4.2 billion) edges.
+This indicates that we are using version 2 of the file format and each pointer to another node is 4 bytes.
+This pointer size allows us to encode trees with up to 715.8 Mio. edges.
+The rest of the first entry are filled with zero bytes until the minimal size of a word has been reached (the pointer size takes the position of the UTF-8-character in a regular word).

 Every other word in the file represents an edge (not a node).
 Those words consist of bytes according to this format:

-    [Character] [Flags] [Pointer]
+    [flag byte] [UTF-8-encoded character] [pointer]

-The length of the character and pointer bytes are specified in the initial word, and the flags part is always a single byte.
-This allows us to have 8 flags per edge, but currently only 2 are used.
+The length of the character is encoded in the bits 2-4 (zero-indexed from the least significant one) of the flags, the pointer size in bytes is specified in the second byte of the initial word, and the flags part is always a single byte.
+This allows us to have 8 flags per edge, but currently only 5 are used.

-Flags are:
+The flag bits are:

 - `0x01` = End of Word (EOW, or final)
 - `0x02` = End of Node (EON)
+- `0x04` = lsb of character length (three bits in total)
+- `0x08` = middle bit of character length (three bits in total)
+- `0x10` = msb of character length (three bits in total)

 A node essentially consists of a consecutive, variable-length sequence of words, where each word represents an edge.
 To encode a node, write each edge sequentially.
 Set the final (EOW) flag if the node it points to is a final node, and set the EON flag if it is the last edge for that node.
 The EON flag indicates the next word is an edge belonging to a different node.
-The pointer in each word should be the *word* index of the start of the node being pointed to.
+The pointer in each word should be the *byte* index of the start of the node being pointed to.

 For example, the tree containing these words:

-- cities
-- city
-- pities
-- pity

-Encodes to:

-    0   01 06 0104 0000
+-- dog
+-- dogs
+-- hello
+-- jello
+-- été
+-- あello

+Encodes to (each line is one word, note that they are varying in size depending on the UTF-8 encoding length of the character):

-    1   63 00 0000 0003
+ 1   02 04 00 00 00 00
-    2   70 02 0000 0004
-    3   69 02 0000 0005
-    4   69 02 0000 0005
-    5   74 02 0000 0006
-    6   69 00 0000 0008
-    7   79 03 0000 0000
+ 2   04 64 00 00 00 27
+ 3   04 68 00 00 00 2d
+ 4   04 6a 00 00 00 33
+ 5   08 c3 a9 00 00 00 39
+ 6   0e e3 81 82 00 00 00 3f
+ 7   06 6f 00 00 00 45
-    8   65 02 0000 0009
+ 8   06 65 00 00 00 4b
-    9   73 03 0000 0000

-Or here's the hexdump:
+ 9   06 65 00 00 00 4b
+10   06 74 00 00 00 51
+11   06 65 00 00 00 4b
+12   07 67 00 00 00 58

-    00000000  01 06 01 04 00 00 63 00  00 00 00 03 70 02 00 00  |......c.....p...|
+13   06 6c 00 00 00 5e
+14   0b c3 a9 00 00 00 00
-    00000010  00 04 69 02 00 00 00 05  69 02 00 00 00 05 74 02  |..i.....i.....t.|
+15   07 73 00 00 00 00
-    00000020  00 00 00 06 69 00 00 00  00 08 79 03 00 00 00 00  |....i.....y.....|
+16   06 6c 00 00 00 64
-    00000030  65 02 00 00 00 09 73 03  00 00 00 00              |e.....s.....|
+17   07 6f 00 00 00 00

+Or here's the hexdump (this makes it easier to follow the byte offsets):

+00000000: 0204 0000 0000 0464 0000 0027 0468 0000  .......d...'.h..
+00000010: 002d 046a 0000 0033 08c3 a900 0000 390e  .-.j...3......9.
+00000020: e381 8200 0000 3f06 6f00 0000 4506 6500  ......?.o...E.e.
+00000030: 0000 4b06 6500 0000 4b06 7400 0000 5106  ..K.e...K.t...Q.
+00000040: 6500 0000 4b07 6700 0000 5806 6c00 0000  e...K.g...X.l...
+00000050: 5e0b c3a9 0000 0000 0773 0000 0000 066c  ^........s.....l
+00000060: 0000 0064 076f 0000 0000                 ...d.o....

 Now, this tree isn't a thorough-enough example to test your implementation against, but it should illustrate the idea.
 First notice that the first word is the initializer word.
-The second word is the first edge coming off the root node, and words 1 and 2 are both edges coming off the root node.
-The word at 2 has the EON flag set (0x02) which indicates the end of the edges coming off that node.
-You'll see that edges at word indices 3 and 4 both point to the node starting at edge with word index 5.
-That would be the shared 't' node after 'ci' and 'pi'.
+The second word is the first edge coming off the root node, and words 3 and 4 are both edges coming off the root node.
+The word at 6 has the EON flag set (0x02) which indicates the end of the edges coming off that node (the root node).
+You'll see that edges at word indices 8 and 9 both point to the node starting at edge with word index 16 (at byte offset 0x4b, 75 in decimal).
+That would be the shared 'l' node after 'he' and 'je'.

 If a node has no outgoing edges, the pointer bits are 0.